Catalog of All Courses

 - Piloting with Tides, Winds & Currents

-In the Junior Navigation course, the student will learn to use celestial objects such as the sun as reference points.
+In the Junior Navigation course, students will learn to use celestial objects such as the sun as reference points.
 The course begins with the study of celestial navigation, teaching the student to take sights on the sun with a marine sextant and derive a line of position from that observation.

 - Precise time determination